carlfranklin/MsalAuthInBlazorWasm/README.md

 In this episode, we are going to create an **Azure AD B2C** tenant and configure it for email authentication.
 We are going to create a new **Blazor WebAssembly** hosted application via the **.NET Core CLI**, which comes pre-loaded with everything you'll need to do auth with MSAL.

-Unlike previous episodes where we added the configuration and support files by hand, .NET 7 includes a Command Line Interface (CLI) command that uses a template for creating an app that's pre-configured with the values we give it from Azure AD B2C app registrations.

-> :point_up: I will use the Azure CLI wherever possible to avoid dealing with the Azure Portal, which tends to change over time.
-As of this writing, I only have the commands to register an application.
->
-> I have my eyes on this: https://github.com/msimecek/AAD-automations but I have not been able to get it working.
-Please feel free to contribute Azure CLI help to this README.

 For a similar demo but using **Blazor Server** and **Msal.Net** in .NET 6, consider watching the following episode.

 | Episode                    | YouTube URL                                   | GitHub Repo URL                                    |